ucl-codec/cloud_infrastructure/docs/user_guide/user_guide.md

 ### Log into the Fed-BioMed gui
- - The Fed-BioMed gui has its own accounts.
-Your will need your Passian Learning system administator to create an account for you and provide you with the credentials
+The Fed-BioMed gui has its own accounts.
+Your will need your PassianFL system administator to create an account for you and provide you with the credentials

+### Tag datasets

+Once data have fully arrived on the Local Node, you need to add and tag the data using the Fed Bio-Med gui.
+This allows a researcher to request a training plan to be run on the data.
+See the Fed-BioMed documentation for details.

+### Approve training plans
+You will need to approve a researcher's training plans before they can be run on your data.
+See Fed-BioMed documentation for details.

 ---